alberto3/MyPreAmp2013/README.md

 About this project
 ==================
 In this project I created my own pre-amp with 4 stereo input.
-Attiny44 using to control the board logic and the IR receiver.
+Attiny44 microcontroller is used to control the board logic and the IR receiver.

 Parts
 =====